 About Gary Yourofsky

-As of September 14, 2012, Gary Yourofsky has given 2,388 lectures to more than 60,000 people at 178 schools in 30 states and 5 Israeli cities, including the U. of Alabama, U. of Florida and Georgia Tech.
-As of June 2013, his lecture has been translated into more than 30 languages for over 6 million YouTube hits.
+As of January 1, 2015 Gary Yourofsky has given 2,660 lectures to more than 60,000 people at 186 schools in 30 states and several Israeli cities/schools, including the U. of Alabama, U. of Florida and Georgia Tech.
+His six speeches—which can be found in the Videos and Radio Ads page and on YouTube at http://youtube.com/GaryYourofskyAdaptt—have been translated into 37 languages for over 11 million YouTube hits.
 Activists in Israel created the Hebrew website GARY-TV and convinced two major vegan companies to put that site's URL directly on their packages!
 To view accolades from the Israeli press since 2012, check out the English translation of the site.

 Lecturing is a softer approach for Yourofsky, who has been arrested numerous times for random acts of kindness and compassion, and banished by five countries from entering their borders.
 In 1997, Gary liberated more than 1,500 soon-to-be-murdered minks from the Eberts Fur Farm in Blenheim, Ontario.
 Several attorneys, led by Donald Perkins, Esq., tried to pass a resolution in Michigan in honor of Yourofsky's actions.
 "We recognize that throughout this nation's history, other individuals, acting from conscience have similarly violated certain laws and ordinances.
 In our own time, these same principles of nonviolent disobedience to unjust laws have been applied by such individuals as the Mahatma Mohandas K. Gandhi and the Reverend Dr. Martin Luther King, Jr., both of whom were—as was Michigan's Gary Yourofsky—sentenced to jail for their actions."